Are you planning a trip to Turkey?

 Still, even modern-day Turks aren’t immune to the allure of harem tales.

-A few years ago, a popular Turkish TV show about Roxelana, the red-haired slave girl who bewitched Suleyman the Magnificent into marrying her (The Turkish Century), had every female in the country glued to the tube on Wednesday nights.
+Several years ago, there was a popular Turkish TV show (Magnificent Century) about Roxelana, the red-haired slave girl who bewitched Suleyman the Magnificent into marrying her.

 Topkapi Palace Museum